Lorrie Fair

-Lorraine Ming Fair (born August 5, 1978) is a retired American professional soccer midfielder who was a member of the World Cup Champion United States national soccer team.
+Lorraine Fair Allen (born Lorraine Ming Fair; August 5, 1978) is a retired American professional soccer midfielder who was a member of the World Cup Champion United States women's national soccer team in 1999.
 Over the span of ten years, she was a part of one World Cup Team and three Olympic teams, and retired from international play in 2005.

-Her twin sister, Ronnie Fair, (now Veronica Fair Sullins) was also a member of the national team, and when Ronnie was called in to participate in a game against England on May 9, 1997 at San Jose, California, it became the first time a pair of sisters played together in the Women's National Team.
+Her twin sister, Ronnie Fair, (now Ronnie Fair Sullins) was also a member of the national team.
+When Ronnie was called in to participate in a game against England on May 9, 1997 at San Jose, California, it became the first time a pair of sisters played together on the USWNT.

+In 2023, Fair was named to the San Jose Sports Hall of Fame.

 Early career

 Lorrie and Ronnie both participated on Los Altos High School's female soccer team in Los Altos, California, where they grew up.
 They were born at Stanford Hospital, but moved to New York for three years before returning to the Bay Area in 1982.
 While Ronnie chose Stanford to go to college, Lorrie decided on the University of North Carolina at Chapel Hill instead, but not before being a two time NSCAA all-American and Parade magazine all-American.
 At UNC, she was picked as one of Soccer America's freshmen of the year, and she helped lead UNC to the NCAA championship in 1996, 1997, and 1999.
 She also won the Honda Sports Award as the nation's top soccer player.